The Holy Monastery of Great Meteoron

-The main church of the monastery dedicated to the transfiguration of our Lord and Savior in the central courtyard is embellished with beautiful 16th century frescoes.
+The main church of the monastery was made in the mid 16th century.
+It is dedicated to the transfiguration of our Lord and Savior decorated with beautiful 16th-century frescoes.
 Take time to gaze at the artistic details of some of the best samples of post-Byzantine art of Greece, found inside the church.

-If you want to learn more of the myths and history of the first and most important monastery in Meteora, join now our comprehensive Meteora Half-Day Tour.
+If you want to enjoy captivating views and learn more for the history of one of the most important monasteries in Meteora, join now our Meteora Half-Day Tour.
 We will ensure that you won’t miss a thing!

 The monastery stays closed on Tuesdays.

 The monastery stays closed on Tuesdays, Wednesdays and Thursdays.

 +30 24320 22278